jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/-_useallowanceof.md

     5. Send the net amount to the beneficiary if needed.

         ```
+        unchecked {
           // The net amount is the withdrawn amount without the fee.
           netDistributedAmount = _distributedAmount - _fee;
+        }

         // Transfer any remaining balance to the beneficiary.
         if (netDistributedAmount > 0)